SEO or Search Engine Optimisation is a term used to refer to the optimization of many factors to improve your search rankings.

 How To Get Your Site To Rank In Google

-There are several variables that can affect your ranking from Google algorithm changes to competition in the SERPS (Search Results) as other sites improve their SEO.
+Several variables can affect your ranking from Google algorithm changes to competition in the SERPS (Search Results) as other sites improve their SEO.

 This means you will always need to be working on SEO and adjusting it over time.